5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ## Post-Install

 ### Optimizing CPU Power Management (recommended)
-You can follow my [guide](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/Optimizing_CPU_Power_%20Management.md) to use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to generate a `CPUFriendDataProvider.kext` which works alongside `CPUFriend.kext` to optimize CPU Power Management for a more efficient performance.
+You can follow my [**guide**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/CPU_Pwr/README.md) to generate a `CPUFriendDataProvider.kext` which works alongside `CPUFriend.kext` to optimize CPU Power Management for a more efficient performance.
 Have a look at the CPU behavior using Intel Power Gadget.
 The CPU idle frequency should be lower after adding the kexts:

 <details><summary><strong>Screenshot</strong> (click to reveal)</summary>